 Summary Sales Report Overview

-FTx Cloud POS provides the "Summary Sales" report with Gross and Net Sales and different payment mode data (tender details).
+FTx Cloud POS provides the "Summary Sales Report" with gross and net sales and different payment mode data (tender details).
 You can check which store made the highest sales and had the highest customer count during the specific period.
-This report gives you the store-specific summary report.
+This report gives you the store-specific Summary Sales Report.

 Department groups could be created only for reporting purposes to keep an eye on multiple departments' sales.
 If you have created and maintained the department groups properly, it is easy to get the sales data in summary for the different department groups.